How to Reduce Hiring Bias Using Applicant Tracking Systems

 Pipeline Diversity Ratios by Stage

 Track the demographic composition of your candidate pipeline at application, screen, interview, offer, and hire stages.
-The goal is not identical numbers at every stage it is understanding where the funnel narrows disproportionately and why.
+The goal is not identical numbers at every stage; it is understanding where the funnel narrows disproportionately and why.

 Time-to-Hire by Demographic Group